prateekvjoshi/EdgeDetector/README.md

 	$ make
 	$ ./main inputImage.jpg

-The output will be displayed on window along with a trackbar.
+The output will be displayed on a window along with a trackbar.
 Move the trackbar to adjust the threshold and get different levels of sensitivity for edge detection.